giovanni-iannaccone/eikon/docs/canvas.md

 The `RaccoonCanvas` class includes a series of useful methods that we’ll explore in this section.

 ## The constructor
-The constructor assigns values to four private variables:
+The constructor accepts three paramters:
 - `pixels` an array of `uint32_t` representing the ARGB hex value of each image pixel (e.g., 0xFF00FF00)
 - `height` is a `size_t` storing the height of the image
 - `width` is a `size_t` storing the width of the image
-- `delete_data` is an optional parameter of type `bool`, it specifies whether all values should be deleted when the destructor is called.
-Its default value is `true`

 ## The destructor
-The destructor removes all variables created by Raccoon for operation (if `delete_data` is set to `true`).
+The destructor removes all variables created by Raccoon for operation.
 This includes `pixels` and objects required by parsers (e.g., png).
 To preserve the PNG value and prevent its deletion, you can do the following:
 ```cpp
 PNGData mypng = PNGData::get_data();
 ```